 With City teammates Allan Clarke and John Sjoberg after reaching the F. A. Cup final.

 He spent just over a season at Filbert Street, and played a major role in the team reaching the 1969 FA Cup final, especially when scoring a brilliant headed winner against Liverpool in the 5th Round.
-The Foxes went on to lose to Manchester City at Wembley and were relegated at the end of a campaign in which he found the net 12 times.

 Despite scoring six times in Leicester’s first seven league matches in 1969-70 and adding a League Cup hat-trick against Bristol City he was sold to fellow 2nd Division team Aston Villa who endured a horrendous season and were relegated to the 3rd tier for the first time in their history.